AndersenLab/dry-guide/docs/quest-intro.md

 __b1059__ - The Andersen Lab Project. __b1059__ does not have any nodes associated with it, but it does have 40 Tb of storage. b1059 storage is located at: `/projects/b1059/`.

+!!!
+Note
+    Anyone who use quest should build your own project folder under `/projects/b1059/projects` with your name.
+You should only write and revise files under your project folder.
+You can read/copy data from __b1059__ but don't write any data out of your project folder.

 ### Running interactive jobs on Quest

 If you are running a few simple commands or want to experiment with files directly you can start an interactive session on Quest.
 The command below will give you access to a node where you can run your commands